Distributed Optimization with Projection-free Dynamics: Distributed Projection-free Dynamics

-In this paper, we devote to proposing distributed projection-free dynamics to overcome the difficulties from solving complex subproblems due to projections in \cite{yang2016multi,zeng2016distributed}.
-Nevertheless, we cannot ignore the contribution of the decentralized discrete-time FW algorithm in \cite{wai2017decentralized}.
-To make a comparison, we present the discretization of \textit{Algorithm \ref{alg:1}} in the following and adopt the notations in \cite{wai2017decentralized}.
-To remain consistent with the conditions in \cite{wai2017decentralized}, set the network $\mathcal G$ undirected and connected, and adjacency matrix $\mathcal A$ as symmetric and doubly stochastic.
+So far, we have devoted to proposing distributed projection-free dynamics to avoid solving complex subproblems owing to projections.
+Following these instructive ideas in designing the above distributed continuous-time Algorithm 1, we consider deriving its implementable discretization.
+We notice the decentralized discrete-time FW algorithm in \cite{wai2017decentralized}.
+To make a comparison, we present the discretization of \textit{Algorithm \ref{alg:1}} by adopting the notations in \cite{wai2017decentralized} in the following.
+To remain consistent with \cite{wai2017decentralized}, set the network $\mathcal G$ undirected and connected, and adjacency matrix $\mathcal A$ as symmetric and doubly stochastic.
 Let $0<\delta<1$ be a fixed step-size in discretization, and denote $\eta^k=\delta\beta^k$.
-Take $Avg_{j\in\mathcal N_{i}}\{x_j^k\}=(1-\delta)x_i^k+\delta \sum_{j=1}^N a_{ij}x_j^k$ as the weighted average of agent $i$'s neighbors $\mathcal N_i$ in the network $\mathcal G$, and the similar definition for $Avg_{j\in\mathcal N_{i}}\{z_j^k\}$.
-Consider the ODE involving with $z_i(t)$ that
+Take the weighted average of agent $i$'s neighbors $\mathcal N_i$ in the network $\mathcal G$ by and similarly,